Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Discussion

 The scope of this work leads to several limitations.
+For the more complex two-variant SEIR model no reference posterior was available, leaving the assessment based on comparative observations between the two chosen methods.
 The observation model employed additive Gaussian noise for clarity and comparability; overdispersed counts or serological adjustments may be better represented by negative‑binomial or beta‑binomial formulations in other settings.
 Our use of an Euler–Maruyama integration with positivity clipping introduces discretization error whose interaction with inference can lead to numerical instabilities near boundaries or in small populations.
-Algorithmic choices were guided by the ease of their applicability in praxis: We focused on a bootstrap PF within PMMH and a tuned CNF architecture with consistent hyperparameters and fixed simulation budget across our datasets.
+Algorithmic choices were guided by the ease of their applicability in praxis: We focused on a bootstrap PF within PMMH and a tuned CNF architecture with consistent hyperparameters and fixed simulation budget across our datasets and experimental setups.
 Alternative PF proposals (e.g., guided/auxiliary filters or tempering within SMC) and alternative SBI estimators (likelihood or ratio estimation) or more exhaustive hyperparameter-tuning could shift efficiency–accuracy trade‑offs.
-To avoid out‑of‑distribution failure modes, CNFs were trained per experiment rather than globally amortized across all data regimes, which tempers their wall‑clock advantage in this study; broader amortization remains attractive but demands careful conditioning on meta‑data such as time‑grid irregularity and noise scales~\citep{radev2023bayesflow, wang2024missing}.
+To avoid out‑of‑distribution failure modes, CNFs were trained per experiment rather than globally amortized across all data regimes, which tempers their wall‑clock advantage in this study; broader amortization remains attractive but demands careful conditioning on meta‑data such as time‑grid irregularity and noise scales~\cite{radev2023bayesflow, wang2024missing}.